 - Avoid reflective surfaces like water or snow while under the sun; they can increase UV radiation exposure

 Yes!
-Sunblocks are better than sunscreens – but they too cannot totally get rid of the rays falling on the skin.
+Sunblocks are better than sunscreens – but they too cannot totally protect you completely from sun’s rays.

 So, be it a sunscreen or sunblock – check the protection measures, know the ingredients and choose wisely!